Kosel, North Macedonia

 Kosel (Косел) is a village in the municipality of Ohrid, North Macedonia.

-The village is known for its proximity to the extinct volcano Duvalo, which gives the village and its surroundings a permanent sulphuric scent.
+The village is known for its proximity to the extinct volcano Duvalo, which gives the village and its surroundings a permanent sulfuric scent.

 The population of Kosel Municipality, which merged with Ohrid Municipality in 2002, was 1,369.

 Demographics

 As of the 2021 census, Kosel had 566 residents with the following ethnic composition: